codecraftingtools/codecraftingtools.github.io/src/philosophy.rst

 If coding is a craft, then programmers must be craftsmen.
 Although the old saying "it's a poor craftsman that blames his tools" rings true, others argue that "a workman is only as good as his tools".
-Although the latter statement may be flawed, there is certainly some truth in it.
+The latter statement may be flawed, but there is certainly some truth in it.
 One does not have to look very hard to notice the value a professional craftsman places on his tools, and how those tools increase his effectiveness.
 The Code Craftsmen believe that quality software development tools are important, and we are dedicated to building those tools and getting them into the hands of developers.